 Ms. Perry worked at Moody's Corporation from 1992 to 2004.
-From 2001 to 2004, Ms. Perry was a senior managing director in the Global Ratings and Research Unit of Moody's Investors Service, Inc. where she oversaw the Americas Corporate Finance and U.S. Public Finance Groups.
-From 1999 to 2001, Ms. Perry served as Chief Administrative Officer and Chief Credit Officer, and from 1996 to 1999, she was a group managing director for the Finance, Securities and Insurance Rating Groups of Moody's Corporation.
-Ms. Perry has also been a managing member of Perry Consulting LLC, an advisory firm specializing in credit risk management and governance within the financial industry, since 2008.
-Ms. Perry has served as a director of Assurant, Inc., a provider of risk management solutions, since August 2017, The Bernstein Funds, Inc., a mutual fund complex, since July 2011 and chair since July 2018, and Korn/Ferry International, a talent management and executive search firm, since 2008.
+From 2001 to 2004, Ms.Perry was a senior managing director in the Global Ratings and Research Unit of Moody's Investors Service, Inc. where she oversaw the Americas Corporate Finance and U.S. Public Finance Groups.
+From 1999 to 2001, Ms.Perry served as Chief Administrative Officer and Chief Credit Officer, and from 1996 to 1999, she was a group managing director for the Finance, Securities and Insurance Rating Groups of Moody's Corporation.
+Ms. Perry has served as a director of Assurant, Inc., a provider of risk management solutions, since August 2017 and as risk committee chair since May 2019; and as a director of Korn/ Ferry International, a talent management and executive search firm, since 2008, and as chair of the audit committee since 2010.
+She has also served as a director of The Bernstein Funds (which currently oversees the Sanford C. Bernstein Fund, the Bernstein Fund and the Alliance Multi-Manager Alternative Fund) since July 2011 and has served as chair since July 2018.
 She was a member of the board of PartnerRe, a Bermuda-based reinsurance company, from June 2013 to March 2016.
 She was also a trustee of the Bank of America Funds from June 2011 until April 2016.
-Ms. Perry served on the board of directors of CNO Financial Group, Inc. from 2004 to 2011.
-In 2014, Ms. Perry was named to the National Association of Corporate Directors' Directorship 100, which recognizes the most influential people in the boardroom and corporate governance community.
-From September 2012 to December 2014, Ms. Perry served as a member of the Executive Committee of the Committee for Economic Development ("CED") in Washington, D.C. a non-partisan, business-led public policy organization, until its merger with the Conference Board, and she continues as a member of CED.
-Ms. Perry received her B.A. in History from the University of Wisconsin and her M.A. in European History from Yale University.
+Ms.Perry served on the board of directors of CNO Financial Group, Inc. from 2004 to 2011.
+In 2014, Ms.Perry was named to the National Association of Corporate Directors' Directorship 100, which recognizes the most influential people in the boardroom and corporate governance community.
+From September 2012 to December 2014, Ms.Perry served as a member of the Executive Committee of the Committee for Economic Development ("CED") in Washington, D.C. a nonpartisan, business-led public policy organization, until its merger with the Conference Board, and she continues as a member of CED.
+Ms.Perry received her B.A. in History from the University of Wisconsin and her M.A. in European History from Yale University.

-Qualifications: Ms. Perry brings extensive knowledge of corporate governance as a result of her many years of board and board committee experience, including service on multiple audit committees, two of which she has chaired.
+Ms. Perry brings extensive knowledge of corporate governance as a result of her many years of board and board committee experience, including service on multiple audit committees, two of which she has chaired.
 Ms. Perry also has significant experience in executive management at a Nationally Recognized Statistical Rating Organization, or "NRSRO," where she oversaw the financial analysis and assignment of credit and financial strength ratings to financial and industrial companies and public sector entities, including the global insurance industry.

-Robert P. Restrepo Jr., 68, former Chairman and President and Chief Executive Officer of State Auto Financial Corporation.
-Director since December 2016.
+Robert P. Restrepo Jr.

+Former Chairman and President and Chief Executive Officer of State Auto Financial Corporation Services, Inc.